Consumer and Industrial Products

 Liggett.
 We conceived, negotiated and implemented the first-ever settlements of smoking and health litigation, settling health care cost recovery actions brought by states’ attorneys general against the major tobacco companies.
 One federal district court judge credited Liggett and its settlements as having “changed the face of tobacco litigation in this country.”
 Kasowitz continues to successfully defend Liggett in civil RICO, conspiracy, class actions, and consumer fraud actions.

-Southern Union Company in a lawsuit relating to its unsuccessful acquisition bid for Southwest Gas.
+Southern Union in a lawsuit relating to its unsuccessful acquisition bid for Southwest Gas.
 A federal court jury awarded Southern Union $60 million in punitive damages against the Arizona Corporation Commissioner for improperly influencing the outcome of the acquisition.
 The primary corporate defendants, Southwest Gas and the competing bidder, Oneok, agreed to multi-million dollar settlements with Southern Union.
 The verdict is believed to be the largest-ever punitive damages award against an individual.

 Purolite in its action for trade secret misappropriation against competitor Thermax, relating to stolen manufacturing formulae.
 We successfully obtained $38 million for Purolite.